List of American Pie characters: Ernie Kaplowitz

 Ernie Kalpowitz is a fictional character from the American Pie series of teen comedy films.
 He is the geeky roommate and later friend of Matt.
 He conspires with Matt to film other band members in a Girls Gone Wild style video, using hidden cameras although he believes it is only for their viewing pleasure.
 He tries to impress his love interest, Chloe by bringing her a drink with his robot at which he succeeds, eventually earning her affections.
 He nearly blows his chances when she realizes Matt and Ernie have been filming her, along with many other girls.
-In the end, they resume their relationship, and during the credits, Ernie is seen playing an oboe up Chloe's vagina, as she lies down and enjoys it.
+In the end, they resume their relationship, and during the credits, Ernie is seen playing a saxophone up Chloe's vagina, as she lies down and enjoys it.